 Pricing is a crucial consideration, but you should never base your decision on prices alone.
 A cheap plan would mean very little if it can’t get the job done.
 Therefore, focus less on the actual price and more on the value you are getting for your money.

 However, monthly traffic on WordPress hosting is capped at 25k.
-GoDaddy caps bandwidth in both the Basic and Deluxe WordPress hosting plans.
+GoDaddy caps bandwidth in both the Basic and Deluxe hosting plans.
 You can only get unlimited bandwidth with the more expensive Ultimate and Woocommerce site hosting packages.
-The other alternative is to use a shared hosting service.

 Now, we can’t talk about web hosting pricing without discussing renewal prices.
 This is tricky since most providers double or even triple their prices once the honeymoon is over.